breburdaTom/k6-perf-test-showcase/README.md

 That flow is exercised at the protocol layer for speed and control, and at the browser layer for user-journey realism.

 The public QuickPizza host is a shared demo environment, so the load profile here is deliberately restrained.
 That is a design choice, not a missing feature.
-A real team should not point an aggressive portfolio load test at someone else’s public demo.

 ## Architecture Diagram